-The trip leader must inform the Company Employees (or whoever has been delegated as the company contact) that the party has returned safely and ensure that all the learners are safely collected from school by a responsible adult, such as a parent or guardian.
+that the party has returned safely and ensure that all the Students are safely collected from the Organisation by a responsible adult, such as a parent or guardian.

-If any difficulties or incidents occur on a trip, the Company Employees must be informed as soon as possible after the trip returns to school so that appropriate follow up action can be taken quickly.
+If any difficulties or incidents occur on a Organisation trip, the Educational Visit Coordinator must be informed as soon as possible after the trip returns to the Organisation so that appropriate follow up action can be taken quickly.